loganjsch/solemate/user_stories.md

   If a user mistakenly adds a shoe to their profile, they can remove the shoe from their profile
 - Username Already Taken:
   If a username is already in use by another user, the user signing up will be informed
 - Password Too Short:
   If a user tries creating a password under 8 characters, they will be told to come up with a longer password
--
+- User Can't Load Photos On Their End:
+  Photos will be replaced with simple text description